marchaesen/vcxsrv/mesalib/docs/envvars.rst

    if set, disables Intel SSE optimizations ``MESA_NO_ERROR`` if set to 1, error checking is disabled as per ``KHR_no_error``.
-This will result in undefined behavior for invalid use of the api, but can reduce CPU use for apps that are known to be error free.
+This will result in undefined behavior for invalid use of the API, but can reduce CPU use for apps that are known to be error free.
 ``MESA_DEBUG``
    if set, error messages are printed to stderr.
 For example, if the